 How You Can Protect Yourself?

-Independent of why obesity impacts menopause, it is a fact that obese women don’t fare as well as normal weight woman during this life transition.
-Obese women either approaching menopause or already in menopause can take immediate steps to reduce* both the health risks of being obese as well as the severity of their menopause symptoms.
+Independent of why obesity impacts menopause, it is a fact that obese women don’t fare as well as a normal-weight woman during this life transition.
+Obese women either approaching menopause or already in menopause can take immediate steps to reduce both the health risks of being obese as well as the severity of their menopause symptoms.
 These include:

 - Get Some Exercise – Studies have shown that increased exercise can reduce the severity and frequency of hot flashes as well as other menopause symptoms.